-Pacific International Kayak Association (PIKA)
+Pacific International Kayak Association

-We plan paddles starting from the ever-popular “Polar Bear Paddle” on January 1st, right through the entire year.
-Trips range from day paddles on the local lakes, rivers, and inlets, with longer trips of 3 to 14 days in areas like the Broken Group Islands, Gulf Islands, Sunshine Coast, Gods Pocket, Central Coast, Broughton Archipelago, and other wilderness areas of interest.
-In 2013, PIKA members did a ten-day paddle in Gwaii Haanas (Haida Gwaii).
+PIKA offers a calendar of paddling trips starting with the ever-popular Polar Bear Paddle on January 1st and continuing through the entire year.
+Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas like the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.